Skip to main content

 Trying to manage your own investments

-Rules on what you can buy are restrictive and often confusing.
-US expats can usually access only US-listed funds, direct stocks and bonds, but UK reporting requirements can limit the availability.
-Without guidance, it’s easy to end up with not enough options or compliance issues.
+Rules on the investments you can buy are restrictive and often confusing.
+US expats can usually access only US-listed funds, direct stocks and bonds, but UK regulatory requirements can limit the availability.
+Without guidance from a specialist investment manager, it’s easy to end up with not enough options or compliance issues.

-As a US expat, you shouldn’t be put off from investing in the UK.
+As a US expat, you shouldn’t be put off from investing as a UK resident.
 Despite the frustrating challenges outlined above, there are still accessible and compliant options that can help you achieve your financial goals.

 Let’s look at some practical options: